Downtown Johnson City Revitalization

 It’s a great time for companies to locate in downtown Johnson City because:

-- Available real estate with tremendous investment opportunities is plentiful.
+- Available real estate with tremendous investment opportunities are plentiful.

 - A variety of incentives exist.